dotlang/language/README.md

 For example in return statement `return Circle(radius:1)`.

 - You can use `with` keyword to put some compile-time restrictions on a type.
 This can be used for generics.
-A type `T with { :: X }` means type is T but must be castable to X.
+A type `T with { :: X }` means type is T but has to match to X.
-`T with { B :: X }` means B element which is used inside T must be castable to X. B can be either anoter type or part of type T.
+`T with { B :: X }` means B element which is used inside T must be matchable to X. B can be either anoter type or part of type T.
 ```
 type StackElement
 type Stack := (head: StackElement, data: StackElement[])